 Simply taking even 5-10 minutes a day to sit down in a quiet comfortable place.
 The focus of the breath is enough to make a difference.

 Set aside time each day to do nothing but breathe.
 Allow any thoughts that arise to drift away without attachment.

-Here’s a great list of apps you can use to help you easily make meditation a part of your life.
+Here’s a great list of apps you can use to help you easily make meditation part of your life.
 They include Insight Timer, Smiling Mind, MyLife, UCLA Mindful, and 10% Happier.
-Pair them with a mindful eating app and you will be set up for success.
+Pair them with a mindful eating app, and you will be set up for success.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life.
-I hope you enjoyed just one of my tips for healthy digestion.
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll share more information, tips, and recipes to help you live a happier, healthier life.
+I hope you enjoyed one of my tips for healthy digestion.

 Check out my other articles on healthy digestion.

 - How to Avoid Gas From Raw Vegetables

 - How Aloe Juice Improved My Gut Health